SimonRacaud/Associative-event-board/README.md

 [Lia épicerie solidaire](https://www.helloasso.com/associations/lia-epicerie-solidaire) is a French non-profit association that organizes food distribution events.
 Its mission is to reduce food waste while supporting people in need.

+This application was developed as part of my volunteer work for the association.

 ## Goal of the Application

 The application allows volunteers to register to events, such as food distributions.